Dispatch dissected

 Handler

-All of the methods listed above accept a single type of argument: a socalled Handler
+All of the methods listed above accept a single type of argument: a socalled Handler.

-is a case class combining the definition of the request with a function acting upon the response (returning a value of type T) and a listener defining what should be done in case of exceptions.
+A Handler[T] is a case class combining the definition of the request with a function acting upon the response (returning a value of type T) and a listener defining what should be done in case of exceptions.

 Since it's a case class, its not extended by inheritance.
-However, there are a bunch of operators that allow you to extend the Handler
+However, there are a bunch of operators that allow you to extend the Handler by specializing either the definition of the request, the function acting upon the response or the exception listener.

 Request

-combines a number of things, including the definition of the request.
-In fact, normally the Handler
+As I said, a Handler combines a number of things, including the definition of the request.
+In fact, normally the Handler is built by calling methods on the Request object, the object defining just the request details.

-object carries around all data required by Apache's HTTP client to create the request: the headers to be sent, the host and port number, the path, the query parameters, etc. On top of that it supports the operators to turn this request definition into a fullblown Handler
+Under the hood, the Request object carries around all data required by Apache's HTTP client to create the request: the headers to be sent, the host and port number, the path, the query parameters, etc. On top of that it supports the operators to turn this request definition into a fullblown Handler.

 Back to the big picture